Title IX, Sexual Harassment and Sexual Assault

 Washington Relay: 711

-If you have experienced sexual harassment, sexual assault or sexual violence, you have reporting options.
-If an incident occurs, you can report it to:
+If you have experienced sexual harassment, sexual assault or sexual violence, you have resources and reporting options.
+If an incident occurs to you or you know of an incident, please immediately contact at least one of the following people:

 - University Police, (360) 650-3911